Transfer pricing: methodologies: Advance Pricing Agreements: Sample agreement

 This Advance Pricing Agreement (“APA”) is made between

-HM Revenue and Customs acting through CTIS Business International (“HMRC”)
+HM Revenue and Customs acting through CSTD Business, Assets & International (“HMRC”)

 The Taxpayer and HMRC (collectively “The Parties”) wish to enter into an APA, and to include in it an appropriate Transfer Pricing Methodology (“TPM”) to be applied to the transactions between the Taxpayer and the related party (or parties) identified below.